Christmas Changes Everything

 Christmas made Mary the mother of our Savior.
 She was just a young devout Jewess who was betrothed but still a virgin, when the invitation from God through Gabriel changed her present and future.
-Mary responded to that invitation with a yes, with trust, with agreement and submission.
-The identity of Christmas birthing in Mary changed her - and changed our world.
+Mary responded to that invitation with a yes, with trust, with agreement and submission and became the mother of the Son of God.
+The identity of Christmas birthing in Mary her changed her – and changed our world.

 Christmas changed the shepherds.
 After an angel appeared, they moved from a field to a manger.
-Christmas changed the shepherds from watching over lambs in a field near Jerusalem to worshipping the Lamb of God who came to take away the sins of the world.
+Christmas changed the shepherds from watching over lambs near Jerusalem to worshipping the Lamb of God who came to take away the sins of the world.

 When Christmas becomes Christmas, it changes you and me.
 From the moment we first thrill to its magic of twinkly lights and promise, through our discovery of the hollow of the holy night, we come to embrace both its salvation and its sacrifice and we are changed.